green-coding-solutions/documentation/content/en/docs/installation/installation-linux.md

 ### Dockerfiles architecture explanation:

 - The postgres container has a volume mount.
-This means that data in the database will persists between container removals / restarts
+This means that data in the database will persist between container removals / restarts
 - The interconnect between the gunicorn and the nginx container runs through a shared volume mount in the filesystem.
 Both use the user `www-data` to read and write to a UNIX socket in `/tmp`
 - all webserver configuration files are mounted on start of the container as read-only.
 This allows for changing configuration of the server through git-pull or manual editing without having to rebuild the docker image.
 - postgresql can detect changes to the structure.sql.
 If you issue a `docker compose down -v` the attached volume will be cleared and the postgres container will import the database structure fresh.